Monday, February 28, 2011

 •

-• Fill a mesh tea holder with 1T anise seeds, and 4 cardamom pods ( cracked) ; Add to 3 cups water in a small pot or just put the herbs in the water loose ( that is what I do )
+• Fill a mesh tea holder with 1T anise seeds and 6 cardamom pods ( crushed) ; Add to 4 cups water in to a small pot or do what I do : just put the herbs in the water loose, follow the directions, and use a small strainer to strain before drinking.

-Add honey or agave if you like it sweet or drink it just the way it is...
+Add honey if you like it sweet or drink it just the way it is...

 Wednesday, February 23, 2011